List of 7th Heaven characters: Ruthie Camden

 Ruth "Ruthie" Camden (played by Mackenzie Rosman) is the fifth child and youngest daughter.
 She is named in honor of her paternal grandmother.

 During her youth, she is portrayed as the rather precocious family sneak who loves horses.
 Ruthie was born in 1991, and she was about 5 years old in the first season.
 She began pre-Kindergarten during the first season and ended the series graduating high school two years early at age 16.
 One of her teachers tries to call her "Ruth" as she assumes it is her given name, but Ruthie says her given name is "Ruthie".
 In later seasons, she tells Robbie she has never had a nickname.
 She and Simon have much fun together as children, and become very close as they move toward maturity.

 Ruthie is the only Camden child to briefly attend a private school, but she leaves in protest that her friend Yasmine is being denied admission because she is a Muslim.
-During her freshman year she develops feelings for Camden houseguest Martin Brewer and even tells him she loves him—but quickly covers by adding "as a brother."
-In her sophomore year of high school she begins to wear makeup and dates older boys in the hope that this would lead to a relationship with Martin.
+During her freshman year she begins to wear makeup and develops feelings for Camden houseguest Martin Brewer and even tells him she loves him—but quickly covers by adding "as a brother."
+Ruthie considers Martin her first true love.
+In her sophomore year of high school she begins to date older boys in the hope that this would lead to a relationship with Martin.
 In season ten's "Love and Obsession", she dreams everything from Martin telling her that a paternity test had proved that Simon, not Martin, is Aaron's father, to there being no Aaron at all because Martin had never met Sandy.
-When her former boyfriend and first love Peter returns during this time, she realizes that she had moved on from him.
+When her former childhood boyfriend Peter returns during this time, she realizes that she had moved on from him.
 After ignoring Sandy for most of her pregnancy, Martin is present for Aaron's birth, as are both of Aaron's grandfathers-to-be.
 Upon Aaron's birth Martin leaves Glenoak for college, he now lives near his son.
 This leaves Ruthie heartbroken, but by the time Martin finally admits to her that he loves her, she is in love with new Camden houseguest T-Bone.
 Ruthie and T-Bone love each other very much and even get tattoos, with Ruthie getting a tattoo of T-Bone's name, and T-Bone getting Ruthie's initials.
 After an argument they break up.
 Ruthie starts seeing Martin briefly.
 Martin says he wants to work things out with her but Ruthie chooses T-Bone and then Ruthie and T-Bone get back together.
 Ruthie decides to graduate from high school early and that she and T-Bone want to travel the world together.
 After her graduation, Ruthie with T-Bone join the whole family, and the other current Camden house guests, for an RV road trip that includes a stop at Simon's college graduation and that after that Ruthie and T-Bone plan to go travel the world together.